 - Roll out cookie dough & pie crusts between two sheets of wax paper

-- Line bottom of cake pans for easy removal after baking (we’ll discuss this later)
+- Line the bottom of cake pans for easy removal after baking (we’ll discuss this later)

 - Place under cakes & cupcakes to catch frosting and sprinkles when decorating